cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 {{<break 2>}}
 ### Push The Files to Your Site
-Now that we have configured Auth0 with our site, we can push the demo content to your site using the following command.
+Now that we have configured `Auth0`, we can push the demo content to the `Static Site` using the following command.
 ```bash
 cdev run static_site.sync user_auth.demofrontend
 ```

-You can find your url in a web browser.
+You can get the `url` of your `Static Site` using the following command.
 ```bash
 cdev output user_auth.staticsite.demofrontend.site_url
 ```

+Now you can visit your site in your web browser!

 {{<break 1>}}
 ### Check Your Site
-The provided template site demonstrates the basics of how to login using the [Auth0 Javascript SDK](https://auth0.com/docs/libraries/auth0js) and then use the provided `jwt` to make a call to our Api.
-When you login the page should look like
+The provided template site demonstrates the basics of how to login using the [Auth0 Javascript SDK](https://auth0.com/docs/libraries/auth0js) and then use the provided `jwt` to make a call to our `Api`.
+When you login, the page should look like
 {{<tutorial_image>}}
 /images/autho_examples/spa_logged_out.png
 {{</tutorial_image>}}

-Then when you click `login`, you should be redirected to `Auth0 Universal Login Page`
+When you click `login`, you should be redirected to the `Auth0 Universal Login Page`
 {{<tutorial_image>}}
 /images/autho_examples/universal_login.png
 {{</tutorial_image>}}

-After logging in, you will be redirected and should see a representation the provided `jwt` and user information from Auth0.
-You can then use the `hit api` button to make a call to your Api.
+After logging in, you will be redirected and should see the provided `jwt` and user information from Auth0.
+You can then use the `hit api` button to make a call to your `Api`.
 {{<tutorial_image>}}
 /images/autho_examples/spa_logged_in.png
 {{</tutorial_image>}}